folio-org/docs/content/en/docs/Metadata/Inventory/_index.md

 You can search for instance, holdings, or items by clicking on either **Instance**, **Holdings**, or **Item** in the **Search & filter** pane.
 The elements available for searching and filtering are different based on your selection, but the results always display instance records.

-To search, enter your search terms into the box and click **Search**.
+To search, first select the record type (instance, holdings, or item); enter your search terms into the box and click **Search**.
 Select the **Keyword (title, contributor, identifier)** drop-down list to search through one of the following:

 -   **Keyword (title, contributor, identifier)**.
 Keyword search through title, contributor, and identifier fields.
--   **Contributor.** Contributor is a generic term for any sort of agent (author, editor, conference name, etc.).
-Your results depend on the word order in your search.
+-   **Contributor.** Keyword search through all contributor fields.
 -   **Title (all).** Keyword search through all title fields.
-This includes searching the equivalent of the MARC 245 field and all subfields.
+This includes searching the equivalent of title proper, alternative titles (including uniform titles) and, series titles, but not preceding and succeeding titles.
--   **Barcode.** Allows you to scan, copy/paste, or type a barcode.
--   **Identifier (all).** Searches through all identifier types (not just ISBN/ISSN).
+-   **Identifier (all).** Searches through all identifier types.
+Not normalized: the search may be left truncated, otherwise the entire identifier, including any prefix, must be entered.
 -   **ISBN.** Searches the number exactly as it appears in the data.
 For example, if there are hyphens in the data, the hyphens must be entered in the search.
-    -   **ISBN, normalized.** Ignores hyphens, both in the data and in the search.
 -   **ISSN.** Searches should include hyphens.
 -   **Subject.** Keyword search through all subject fields.
-This includes Library of Congress Subjects, FAST, and other subject vocabularies, including Genre/Form terms.
+This may include Library of Congress Subjects, FAST, and other subject vocabularies, including Genre/Form terms.
 -   **Instance HRID.** Human readable identifier for the record.
 -   **Instance UUID.** Universally unique identifier for the record.
+-   **Query search.** A search for advanced users to query by property names using CQL.
 -   **Call number, eye readable.** Requires you to enter the call number exactly as it appears in the holdings record, including punctuation.
--   **Call number, normalized.** Ignores any characters other than numbers and letters, such as punctuation and spaces.
+-   **Call number, normalized.** <i>NOT AVAILABLE IN KIWI </i>(will be available again in a subsequent release) Ignores any characters other than numbers and letters, such as punctuation and spaces.
+-   **Holdings HRID.** Human readable identifier for the record.
+-   **Barcode.** Allows you to scan, copy/paste, or type a barcode.
 -   **Effective call number (item) eye readable.** Requires you to enter the call number exactly as it appears in the holdings record, including the punctuation and call number prefix.
--   **Effective call number (tem), normalized.** Ignores any characters other than numbers and letters, such as punctuation and spaces.
+-   **Effective call number (item), normalized.** <i>NOT AVAILABLE IN KIWI </i>(will be available again in a subsequent release) Ignores any characters other than numbers and letters, such as punctuation and spaces.
--   **Holdings HRID.** Human readable identifier for the record.
 -   **Item HRID.** Human readable identifier for the record.
--   **Query search.**

 You can also search for instance, holdings, or item records by selecting any of the filters in the **Search & filter** pane.
 Additionally, you can apply the filters after you perform a search to limit your results.
 The filters available vary depending on whether you are searching for an instance, holdings, or item record.
 See the sections below for more information.